jacecotton/tcds-site/pages/components/carousel.md

 ## Usage
 ### Auto-cycling carousel
-If you wish for the Carousel to auto-cycle on an interval, set the `timing` property in milliseconds.
+To auto-cycle the Carousel on an interval, set the `timing` property (in milliseconds).

 <!--twig
 {% embed "@tch/includes/example-box/example-box.html.twig" %}